vincentscotto/doc2csv2ae/README.md

-# doc2csv2ae
+# word-to-after-effects

-This converts a specifically formatted word doc to a csv, that you can then use `csv2ae.jsx` to import that into after effects.
+## get that data yo!

+a couple scripts for stripping content from a word doc, putting it to a CSV and another script that imports that CSV into After Effects creating comps for each section

-## getting started
+## step 1
-1) `git clone git@github.com:vincentscotto/doc2csv2ae.git`

-2) `npm install`

-3) `npm start`

-following the directions on the page and the csv that is output should look like so:
+in the **STEP** 1 directory type:

 ```
-ID;Eyebrow copy;Body copy 1;Body copy 2;Footnote copy
-Frame 1;This is the eyebrow copy content for Frame 1.;This is the body copy 1 content for Frame 1.;This is the body copy 2 content for Frame 1.;This is the footnote copy content for Frame 1.
-Frame 2;This is the eyebrow copy content for Frame 2.;This is the body copy 1 content for Frame 2.;This is the body copy 2 content for Frame 2.;This is the footnote copy content for Frame 2.
-Frame 3;This is the eyebrow copy content for Frame 3.;This is the body copy 1 content for Frame 3.;This is the body copy 2 content for Frame 3.;This is the footnote copy content for Frame 3.
+npm install
 ```

-## properly formatting word docs

-the word docs **MUST** be structured correctly. see **template.docx** for an example.
+after those packages are installed, the word docs MUST be structured correctly. see **template.docx** for an example.

-each intended composition must start with **Frame #** and end with **=== FRAME END ===**
+each from must start with **Frame #** and end with **=== FRAME END ===**

 Basically each frame must be labeled like the following:

 ```
 Frame 1

 Eyebrow copy: This is the eyebrow copy content for Frame 1.
 Body copy 1: This is the body copy 1 content for Frame 1.
 Body copy 2: This is the body copy 2 content for Frame 1.
 Footnote copy: This is the footnote copy content for Frame 1.

 === FRAME END ===